-If you do not specify a date format, then the date values must be specified using the Display Format that is set on the Field Information page in the folder.
+Where %m%d%Y is the date format.
+See the ARSDATE program reference in the Administrator's Guide for a list of the standard date formats.
+If you do not specify a date format, then the date values that you specify must be in the date format that was selected for the Display Format field on the Field Information page for the folder.